Consumers should have confidence that their food is safe and what it says it is.

 - misrepresentation - marketing or labelling a product to wrongly portray its quality, safety, origin or freshness

-- document fraud - includes the making, use and possession of false documents with the intent to sell, market or otherwise vouch for a fraudulent or substandard product
+- document fraud - making, using or possessing false documents with the intent to sell or market a fraudulent or substandard product

 Food crime can occur in various ways.
 It can range from isolated acts of dishonesty by individual offenders to organised illegal activity co-ordinated by criminal networks.

 Food crime can be reduced by denying offenders the means to commit offences, or by reducing the likelihood of individuals and groups becoming offenders in the first place.

 The NFCU works with the food industry to ensure that businesses are well-informed of food crime risks and are capable of implementing measures to protect themselves from food crime.